bradtraversy/property-pulse/README.md

 Changes can be seen in [components/Navbar.jsx](./components/Navbar.jsx)

+## Corrections to PropertyAddForm

-## BUG: Our user can upload as many images as they want.
+### Our user can upload as many images as they want.

 In our **PropertyAddForm** we state that a user can add up to 4 images, however we don't have any logic to validate a maximum of 4 images were added, so they